-We extend our warmest invitation to the 2013 Joint Meeting of Ichthyologists and Herpetologists (JMIH) in Albuquerque, New Mexico.
-The meeting will take place at the Albuquerque Convention Center in downtown Albuquerque, July 10 – 15.
-The 2013 JMIH includes the 29th annual meeting of the American Elasmobranch Society, the 56th annual meeting of the Society for the Study of Amphibians and Reptiles, the 71st annual meeting of the Herpetologists' League, and the 93rd annual meeting of the American Society of Ichthyologists and Herpetologists.
-It also coincides with the 100th anniversary of Copeia.
+We extend our warmest invitation to the 2014 Joint Meeting of Ichthyologists and Herpetologists (JMIH) in Chattanooga, Tennessee.
+The meeting will take place at the Chattanooga Convention Center, July 30 – August 3.
+The 2014 JMIH includes the 30th annual meeting of the American Elasmobranch Society, the 57th annual meeting of the Society for the Study of Amphibians and Reptiles, the 72nd annual meeting of the Herpetologists' League, and the 94th annual meeting of the American Society of Ichthyologists and Herpetologists.

 Local Host Committee

 Josh Ennen, Tennessee Aquarium Conservation Institute